wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

 ###ASP.NET Web Form Application with Federated Authentication

-In this application architecture scenario your web application may be deployed to Azure or on-premises.
+In this application architecture scenario your web site may be deployed to Azure or on-premises.
 The application requires that its users will be authenticated by either corporate Active Directory or Internet identity providers.